Nano, Perform, Ultra, Multi Chimera Processors

 This flexibility is extended to the end users of the SoCs.
 They can continuously add new features to the end products, giving them a competitive edge.

-Replacing a legacy heterogenous ML subsystem comprised of separate NPU, DSP, and realtime CPU cores with one GPNPU has obvious advantages.
+Replacing a legacy heterogenous AI subsystem comprised of separate NPU, DSP, and realtime CPU cores with one GPNPU has obvious advantages.
 By allowing vector, matrix, and control code to be handled in a single code stream, the development and debug process is greatly simplified while the ability to add new algorithms efficiently is greatly enhanced.

-As ML models continue to evolve and inferencing becomes prevalent in even more applications, the payoff from this unified architecture helps future proof chip design cycles.
+As ML models continue to evolve and inferencing becomes prevalent in even more applications, the payoff from this unified architecture helps future-proof chip design cycles.

 • Hybrid Von Neuman + 2D SIMD matrix architecture